 For years now, I’ve risen without an alarm clock, slipped on my running shoes and headed out to sweat.

-But I have other friends who may not find time in their day until 7PM and if that’s all they have, then that’s what works!
-There are a few potential drawbacks to running late at night.
+But I have other friends who may not find time in their day until 7PM and if that’s the only time they have, then that’s what works!

 What matters the most is CONSISTENCY.